wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 			The composite function extends the applicability of the original function to operate in higher-dimensional spaces or on more complex structures.
 				The higher-level function produces more complex outputs, such as vectors instead of scalars, thus broadening the range and applicability of the original function.
 ##### Composite Functions Represent Extension
+Composite spaces facilitate the extension of output types, allowing functions to produce more complex and higher-dimensional outputs.
+	This extends the applicability and functionality of the base-level function to more sophisticated contexts.

 Composite functions extend the applicability of the original functions by allowing the output of one function to serve as the input for another.
 	This creates a broader domain and range for the new composite function.